vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 ### C

-C is great at its simplicity, but bigger projects require higher level language features, such as [memory control](https://twitter.com/jfbastien/status/1289305925199650816), object hierarchy, lambdas etc.; therefore, C is out of competition here.
+C is excellent at its simplicity, but bigger projects require higher-level language features, such as [memory control](https://twitter.com/jfbastien/status/1289305925199650816), object hierarchy, lambdas etc.; therefore, C is out of competition here.

-Ditto applies to C "replacements", such as [Ẕ̴̰̥̔͝i̷̥̣̍̓̉ġ̷̢̪͌̾́](https://ziglang.org/) and [Patreon-lang](https://vlang.io/).
+Ditto applies to C "replacements", such as [Ẕ̴̰̥̔͝i̷̥̣̍̓̉ġ̷̢̪͌̾́](https://ziglang.org/) and [Patreon-lang](https://vlang.io/).

 ### C++

 C++ is the grandfather of higher-level system programming.

-It offers powerful features with a grain of Unix epoch practices and great amount of undefined behaviour.
+It offers powerful features with a grain of Unix epoch practices and a great amount of undefined behaviour.
 Funnily enough, an experienced C++ programmer shall aware of not what C++ is, but of what it is not, i.e. undefined behaviour of the language.

 That said, developing on C++ is pain, and it is easy to shoot your lower parts off by, say, returning a lambda with a closured local variable.